prestodb/rfcs/RFC-0009-jdbc-join-push-down.md

 }
 ```
 9. Build overall filter for the newly created join node
 While we create MultiJoinNode we separated all the FilterNode by getting its predicate  and adding the predicate to a set called filters.
-Again we flatter the join criteria against each join node and create a row expression called joinFilter.
+Again we flatten the join criteria against each join node and create a row expression called joinFilter.
 This need to use to create an overall predicate list and using the overall predicate list we need to create a FilterNode on top of recreated left deep JoinNode.

 ```
 PlanNode joinNode //Recreate left deep join node from the MultiJoinNode source list